QuantEcon/lecture-jax/lectures/lucas_model.md

 Utility will take the isoelastic form $u(c) = c^{1-\gamma}/(1-\gamma)$, where $\gamma > 0$ is the coefficient of relative risk aversion.

+We'll use Monte Carlo to compute the integral

+$$
+    \int f[G(y, z)] \phi(dz)
+$$

+Monte Carlo is not always the fastest method for computing low-dimensional integrals, but it is extremely flexible (for example, it's straightforward to change the underlying state process).

 ### Numba Code